Convert to Epoch Time

 - The function expects the input date string to follow the format

-. - If the
+YYYY-MM-DD HH:MM:SS. - If the

-object accordingly. - If the date string does not match the expected format, or any error occurs, the function returns
+is_already_utcflag is set toTrue, the function assumes the input date string is in UTC and adjusts thedatetimeobject accordingly. - If the date string does not match the expected format, or any error occurs, the function returns

 Error Handling